TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 Some parameter types may differ from similar object model types shown above.
 The former represent types provided by users on input, the latter types used by the Jobs service during job execution.

-Parameters required for job submission are marked with an askerisk (*).
+Parameters required for job submission are marked with an asterisk (*).

 +----------------------+-----------+-------------------------------+
 | *JSON Parameter*     |*JSON Type*| *Description*                 +